Featured - Secular Government, Religious People

 The Law, Religion, and Values project supports teaching, research, and scholarly conferences that explore how religion and values legitimate, shape, and conflict with global political, cultural, and legal systems in transnational and comparative perspective.

 The field of law and religion has become well-established over the past 40 years, focusing largely on domestic issues of U.S. constitutional law related to free exercise, establishment, and, more recently, accommodation of diverse religious practices and international religious freedom.
 Yet fundamental theoretical questions persist.
 Increasing pluralism raises questions about the way that political and legal systems are legitimated.
 A variety of oft-conflicting perspectives inform our understanding of moral and political ideas of justice and right.
-Moral and religious values shape individual actions and institutional policy, but without a common horizon of shared tradition or meaning, creating tensions and policy disputes that redound to the most fundamental moral conflicts.
+Moral and religious values shape individual actions and institutional policy, but without a common horizon of shared tradition or meaning, they create tensions and policy disputes that redound to the most fundamental moral conflicts.
 And the increasingly globalized reality has radically reshaped the horizon of legal study and practice.
 Legal conflicts and remedies increasingly occur across borders, with many different participants, from individuals and governments to corporations and transnational NGOs.
 These factors, among others, have reshaped the issues confronting the field of law and religion, requiring sustained engagement with ethics, political theory, and theories of globalization.

 The Law, Religion, and Values project explores how religion and values ground, shape, and conflict with global political, cultural, and legal systems in transnational and comparative perspective.
 Activities include: